apple and text book illustration

 Being a specialist can attract the students you most want to work with while also charging a premium for your services.

 Some teachers focus on audition prep, and others help rehabilitate damaged voices.
-I know a teacher who is renowned for getting his students on American Idol.
+I know a good teacher who is renowned for getting his students on American Idol.

 Areas of specialty include: